 Continue making your time management notes.
 Although this seems tedious, the information derived will be invaluable, and you’ll be shocked once you see where your time is spent.

-Don't estimate, be precise.
-We always estimate in our favour, and typically this means we are wide of the margin.
+Don’t estimate, be precise.
+To save the undervalued currency, counting every second is vital.
+We always estimate in our favour, which typically means we are wide of the margin.

 Remember, your goal is to accurately record where your minutes are going each day, not to make you appear like a time management wizard… if you were, you’d not be reading this article in the first place!